awsdocs/aws-codedeploy-user-guide/doc_source/instances-view-details.md

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

-1. On the AWS CodeDeploy menu, choose **Deployments**\.
+1. In the navigation pane, expand **Deploy**, and choose **Deployments**\.
 **Note**
 If no entries are displayed, make sure the correct region is selected\.
 On the navigation bar, in the region selector, choose one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*\.
 AWS CodeDeploy is supported in these regions only\.

-1. To display deployment details, choose the arrow next to the deployment ID that corresponds to the instance\.
+1. To display deployment details, choose the deployment ID for the instance\.

-1. In **Instances**, choose **View all instances**\.
+1. You can view all instances in the **Instance activity** section of the deployment's page\.

 1. To see information about individual deployment lifecycle events for an instance, on the deployment details page, in the **Events** column, choose **View events**\.
 **Note**
 If **Failed** is displayed for any of the lifecycle events, on the instance details page, choose **View logs**, **View in EC2**, or both\.
 You can find troubleshooting tips in [Troubleshoot Instance Issues](troubleshooting-ec2-instances.md)\.

-1. If you want to see more information about an Amazon EC2 instance, but **View in EC2** is not available on the instance details page, return to the deployment details page, and in the **Instance ID** column, choose the ID of the Amazon EC2 instance\.
+1. If you want to see more information about an Amazon EC2 instance, choose the ID of the instance in the **Instance ID** column\.

 ## View Instance Details \(CLI\)<a name="instances-view-details-cli"></a>